 The staff at VOC is dedicated to providing a learning space that is supportive and safe.
 In order to maintain the safety of our community which includes family and staff, VOC has implemented the following safety protocol.

 Valley Oak Charter has assigned liaisons who will be evaluating and adapting safety protocols on a regular basis to reflect any updates in guidance.

 Plans for distance learning have been established and will be available in the event of any repeated school closures.

 Staff will reinforce washing hands, avoiding contact with one's eyes, nose, and mouth, and covering coughs and sneezes.

 Staff will clean and disinfect frequently touched surfaces at least daily and, as practicable, these surfaces will be cleaned and disinfected frequently throughout the day.

 All cleaning products and disinfectants used are approved by the Environmental Protection Agency.

-Staff will promote physical distancing and the use of facial coverings.
+Staff will promote the use of facial coverings.

 Health screenings will be implemented upon arrival at school for both students and staff.